codess-aus/DP-200/README.md

 You should not use sensorld.
 This field is unique across all documents and will result in millions of logical partitions with a single document, impacting the read and write throughput.

 You should not use timestamp with a random SUffX.
 This partition key will distribute all documents across logical partitions evenly, greatly increasing the write throughput.
 However, reading a specific item will become harder because you do not know which suffx was used, impacting the read throughput.

+You should use GlobalDocumentDB to provision a Cosmos DB with the Core (SQL) API as required by the application.

+You should use the BoundedStaleness consistency level.
+This level is guaranteed to return the most recent committed version of a record in a multi-region write Cosmos DB database.

+You should enable multiple write locations to provision Cosmos DB in multi-regions with multiple write regions to satisfy the application requirements.